notsatan/auto-sub/README.md

 ### Miscellaneous Flags

-Flags that require a value
+Unlike the boolean flags that can be simply added to the command, these flags require a value.
+Do note that *auto-sub* may forcibly stop if the value entered through these flags is invalid/unexpected.

 #### Root

 Path to *root directory*.
 Note that path to root directory can also be passed in as an argument.
 Passing path to the root directory as an argument *may* be deprecated/modified in the future, if you're making a bash/batch script wrapper around *auto-sub*, you may want to use this flag to mark the root directory instead of the argument.

-Note: This flag has a higher precedence than the argument, as such, if the path to root directory is passed in as an argument as well as through the flag, then the value obtained through the flag will be used as the root directory.
+Note: This flag has higher precedence than the path provided through argument.
+As such, if the path to root directory is passed in as an argument, as well as through this flag, the value obtained through this flag will be used, and the argument will be discarded.

 #### Language